 Deploy TheHive with Docker Compose#

-In this guide, we're going to deploy and configure TheHive On-prem using Docker Compose.
+Deploy and configure TheHive On-prem using Docker Compose.

-If you want to use only the TheHive Docker image, get it from Docker Hub.
+If you want to use only TheHive Docker image, get it from Docker Hub.
 You'll need to install other required services separately.

 Guide scope